As a customer service manager, you can work in a number of industries, managing teams and delivering customer driven targets…

-Entry into customer services management is possible without a degree or HND.
+Entry into customer service management is possible without a degree or HND.

 You will need to show:

-- organisational and planning skills to develop customer services policies;
+- organisational and planning skills to develop customer service policies

 - a commitment to improve your own customer service skills on an ongoing basis.

-Competition amongst graduates is quite high and so previous experience of working with customers, such as in a shop, call centre, office or bar, may give you an advantage when applying for work or training schemes.
+Competition among graduates is high and so previous experience of working with customers, such as in a shop, call centre, office or bar, may give you an advantage when applying for work or training schemes.

 Any other relevant experience of working with people, perhaps through membership of student clubs and societies, is also useful.